· 3 min readIrelandPacking ListSelf-CateringWicklow

 A good travel adapter

-Ireland uses the same plugs as the UK — three-pin, not the continental two-pin.
+Ireland uses the same plugs as the UK, three-pin, not the continental two-pin.
 If you're coming from mainland Europe, you'll need one.
 Even if you're from the UK, a multi-way adapter is useful when there are more phones and laptops than sockets.

-Universal travel adapter on Amazon
+Universal travel adapter

 A portable power bank

-Long days out in Wicklow — hiking, driving the coast, exploring Glendalough — mean long days away from a socket.
+Long days out in Wicklow, hiking, driving the coast, exploring Glendalough, mean long days away from a socket.
 A decent power bank means you don't come back to a dead phone at the end of the day.

-Portable power bank on Amazon — get one with at least 20,000mAh if you're running multiple devices.
+Get one here →, get one with at least 20,000mAh if you're running multiple devices.

 A waterproof dry bag